photostructure/exiftool-vendored.js/README.md

 If you apply malformed values or ask to write to tags that aren't supported, the returned `Promise` will be rejected.

-Only string and numeric primitive are supported as values to the object
+Only string and numeric primitive are supported as values to the object.

 Write a comment to the given file so it shows up in the Windows Explorer Properties panel: